 48. Sharing Voices

 In New Zealand, students are encouraged to use online tools in order to tell their own stories and have their voices heard throughout their own communities and their country.
-In fact, the Ministry of Education’s goal is to have students express themselves and take responsibility of their own learning.
+In fact, the Ministry of Education’s goal is to have students express themselves and take responsibility for their own learning.

 49. Expeditionary Learning